MDamiano/ExoReL/README.md

 * The traces of the fitted free parameters;
 * The posterior distribution corner plot.

-In case `pymultinest` finds multiple solutions, ExoTR will automatically plot the aforementioned graphs for each of the solutions.
+In case `pymultinest` finds multiple solutions, ExoReL will automatically plot the aforementioned graphs for each of the solutions.

 ## Code usage in literature